Reading and research

 - connect two or more similar concepts or keywords together, instructing the database to find ANY of your search terms present in the search results

 - broaden your search results

-cats OR kittensSearch results will include either cats, kittens, or both anywhere in the text.
+voting OR electionsSearch results will include either cats, kittens, or both anywhere in the text.